wbushey/wbushey.github.io/_posts/2011-08-24-dont-remove-the-voiceless-from-the-privacy-discussion.md

   not be an impetus for removing users from the privacy protection system; it should be the subject of policy initiatives that fix the broken system.
 layout: post
+redirect_from:
-permalink: /2011/08/dont-remove-the-voiceless-from-the-privacy-discussion/
+  - /2011/08/dont-remove-the-voiceless-from-the-privacy-discussion/
 categories:
-  - Tech Policy
+  - tech-policy
 tags:
   - Consumer Rights
   - Democratic Social Norm